beginner1010/topk-quasi-clique-enumeration/README.md

 If you have any question or difficulty to run the code please contact me at vas@iastate.edu.

 _Disclaimer: This implementation is not the same as the implementation we used for our experiments.
 I changed the implementation to make it easier to understand and read for other researchers.
 In the original implementation, when the paremter gamma = 1, we use clique enumeration.
-For the sake of simplcity and convinience, we use quickM even when gamma = 1._
+For the sake of simplcity and convinience, we use quickM even if gamma = 1._